CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 For every block $b \in ledger^{p_i}[ b_2: b_1]$, $p_i$ updates the variable $suffixvalue$ with the total output sum of transactions in $ b^*$ and only finalizes $b$ if $suffixvalue$ is less than $C$ (line~\ref{alg:line:collateralfinal}).

 \end{proof} }

-\begin{lemma} Assume that at least one coalition of validators forks the system at some round. \begin{enumerate} \item \emph{Upper bound of double-spending}: Any rational validator participating in the attack can double-spend at most an amount of coins equal to the stake $D$. \item {Tight example}: There is a configuration where a rational validator in the coalition double-spends exactly $D$ coins. \end{enumerate} \end{lemma} \begin{proof} \emph{(1) Upper bound of double-spending.} Misbehaving validators can double-spend only coins in conflicting blocks that are accepted by clients.
-Any inclusion proof $\pi_{tx}$ for a transaction $tx$ included in a block $b$ is accepted by some client $c$ only after witnessing at least $2f+1$ finality votes for $b$.
+In Lemma~\ref{lemma:bound1}, we show that when validators employ the stake-bounded finalization rule, any rational validator engaging in a forking attack can gain at most \( D \) coins. \begin{lemma} Assume that validators employ the stake-bounded finalization rule and that at least one coalition of validators forks the system in some round. \begin{enumerate} \item \emph{Upper bound of double-spending}: The coalition double spends up to $fD$ coins and any rational validator participating in the attack can double-spend at most an amount of coins equal to the stake $D$. \item {Tight example}: There is a configuration where a rational validator in the coalition double-spends exactly $D$ coins. \end{enumerate} \end{lemma} \begin{proof} \emph{(1) Upper bound of double-spending.} Misbehaving validators can double-spend only coins in conflicting blocks that are accepted by clients.
+Any inclusion proof $\pi_{tx}$ for a transaction $tx$ included in a block $b$ is accepted by some client $c$ only after witnessing a finality certificate $\mathcal{F}(b)$ including at least $2f+1$ finality votes for $b$.
 Therefore at least one correct validator $p_i$ has finalized block $b$.
-Since correct validators do not trigger $finalize$ for conflicting blocks, there can be at most $f+1$ conflicting ledgers.
-Moreover, according to Lemma~\ref{proofs:benefitOfFork1}, there can only be $\Delta^*$-recent conflicting blocks.
+Since correct validators do not trigger $finalize$ for conflicting blocks, and at least one correct validator is required to finalize a block, there can be at most $f+1$ conflicting ledgers.

-Assume the worst case, where there are $f+1$ conflicting ledgers.
-We will fix any rational validator $p$ participating in the attack and upper bound the coins it double spends.
-To this end, assume $p$ participates in $f+1-m$ conflicting ledgers $L_{i \in [f+1-m]}$ with $m \in [f+1]$.
-According to Lemma~\ref{lemma:broadcast} there is a time\footnote{We can fix the local clock of any validator to measure time elapsed between events.} $ t', t \leq t' \leq t + \Delta^*$ when every correct validator will have witnessed all the conflicting ledgers.
+Consider the time $t$\footnote{To refer at a specific time, we can fix the local clock of any validators, as only the time elapsed matters.} where the first conflicting blocks with valid certificates are formed.
+Moreover, assume the worst case, where there are $f+1$ conflicting ledgers and let us fix any rational validator $p$ participating in $f+1-m$ conflicting ledgers $L_{i \in [f+1-m]}$ with $m \in [f+1]$.
 The coins that misbehaving validators double-spend on these conflicting ledgers is upper bounded by the total coins spent in conflicting blocks finalized by at least one correct validator.

-To upper bound that, we will fix $L_{i}$ for some $i \in [f+1-m]$, and upper bound the spent coins in $\Delta^*$-recent blocks that are finalized by at least one correct validator.
+To bound this, we fix $L_{j}$ to be the longest ledger (i.e., the ledger with the most finalized blocks) at time $t$; if all ledgers have the same length, we fix $L_{j}$ for any $j \in [f+1-m]$.
+At time $t+ \Delta^*$ every honest validator will have witnessed the equivocation and stop voting for new blocks.
+To upper bound the double spent coins during $[t,t+\Delta^*]$ we fix some $L_{i}$ for any $i \in [f+1-m], i \neq j$ and upper bound the coins that finalized by at least one correct validator in $L_{i}$.